 26) The Torture Museum in Amsterdam houses an extensive collection of medieval torture instruments such as the guillotine and the execution wheel.

 27) The Gold Museum in Bogotá, Columbia houses the largest collection of gold artefacts in the world.
 Its most famous artefact is the el dorado raft.

 28) Avanos Hair Museum displays a vast collection of locks of female hair.
-An interesting fact about the museum is that these hair are deposited by visitors and tourists who pass by.
+An interesting fact about the museum is that passing tourists and visitors deposit this hair at the museum.

 29) But Avanos hair museum is not the only hair museum in the world.
 In fact, the oldest museum for hair art is Leila’s Hair Museum in Missouri.
 The displays here date back to the 17th century with exhibits including the hair of Elvis Presley and Michael Jackson!

 30) A museum that is off-limits to the public but fascinating nevertheless, the CIA Museum houses war memorabilia and gadgets used by the agency.
 One of its notable exhibits is Osama Bin Laden’s AK-47.

 31) The Museum of Counterfeiting, Paris is famous for exhibiting knockoffs of popular brands.
 The knock off goods ranges from pharmaceuticals to luxury fashion.